sanmaal/training-august2018-node/sergei_gavrish/README.md

 * `KEY = KEY`
 * `SERVERPORT = SERVERPORT`

+If you use local database, do not use USER, PASSWORD, HOST.
+SERVERPORT - optional variable.

 After you finished you have 2 diferrent ways to initilize database:

  * 'npm run dbinit' - initilize database without starting the project